 A few years later, another teacher suggested he use his creative talents to teach children manners; Barry took the advice and wrote one of his most popular books: Don't Do That: A Child's Guide to Bad Manners, Ridiculous Rules and

-For over thirty-five years, Barry has traveled throughout the US and Europe, performing in Art centers and presenting writing programs in schools and libraries.
+For over forty years, Barry has traveled throughout the US and Europe, performing in Art centers and presenting writing programs in schools and libraries.
 He has performed at the Kennedy Center for the Performing Arts, The Smithsonian and The White House.
 A five-time Parents' Choice Award Winner, Barry has written songs for Sesame Street and The Weekly Reader and starred in an Emmy-Award winning Television show for children.
 He has written and published over a dozen books.
-His songs have been recorded by people throughout the world.
+His songs have been recorded by musicians and performing artists throughout the world.

 In 1990, a school district in his own home state attempted to have him "banned" from presenting his songs and stories in the schools, claiming that children might not understand the humor in his writing.
 They quickly reversed their decision, but the media coverage surrounding the experience led to an ABC-TV station asking Barry to host his TV show.
 Field Trip was broadcast nationally for many years and later aired on Cable in the Classroom, PBS and elsewhere.
-Barry also appeared regularly on The Learning Channel.
+Barry's TV show won two Emmy Awards and Barry also appeared regularly on The Learning Channel.